ChaosDynamix/Arcadia/docs/01_iso-image/ISO1_download.md

 Rather than downloading a file from a single source server, the BitTorrent protocol allows users to join a "swarm" of hosts to upload to/download from each other simultaneously.

+### Anonymity
+{: .no_toc .pt-4}

+BitTorrent does not, on its own, offer its users anonymity.
+One can usually see the IP addresses of all peers in a swarm in one's own client or firewall program.
+This may expose users with insecure systems to attacks.

 ---

 ## [Mirror site](/Andromeda/iso-image/download/mirror-site/)